Summary

 I covered this fund roughly three months ago, when I suggested readers would be better off avoiding such an aggressive equity play.
 In hindsight - this was good advice.
 Despite SSO rising steadily this past week, it is still down by double-digits over that three month period:

 While I certainly welcome the renewed sense of bullishness permeating through equity markets, I would urge readers not to get carried away here.
-There are a few broad concerns I have for U.S. equities that suggest to me getting in to a leveraged S&P 500 play is not the most prudent thing after this recent rally.
+There are a few broad concerns I have for U.S. equities that suggest to me getting into a leveraged S&P 500 play is not the most prudent thing after this recent rally.
 I definitely recommend staying invested, but doing so in a way that manages downside risk.
 In that mindset, I would wait to see if markets drop further before placing a "buy" rating on SSO again.

 To begin, let us focus on large-cap valuations.
 This is always a key metric for me and one I focus on when deciding to buy SSO.
 As my followers know, I am always invested in the equity market, but I use this ETF as a way to get overly bullish during sell-offs or when the market seems cheap.
 In my view, that is not the environment we are in.

 But, wait, you might say - aren't stocks cheap now?
 Simply, it depends how you look at it.
 In one light it may seem so.
 For example, the forward P/E for the S&P 500 has dropped to what seems like a very reasonable value.
-It rests near the level hit during Q1 2020, which ended up being a good time to position oneself for the long-term:
+It rests near the level hit during Q1 2020, which ended up being a good time to position oneself for the long term:

 I could see how an investor could use this as a takeaway for getting aggressive.
 The market often trades at higher valuations, especially over the past two years, so why not get bullish now?